Pravargav/amadeus/SAC/miscellaneous.md

 -> Cash Flow Reporting model import data from APH(amadues planning hub) - FFC(financial forecast)

 -> Cash Flow Reporting model also takes some data from planning model and account from bw system

+-> The planning model imoprt master data from bw and transactional data are entered by users who want to plan stories.